yigitcukuren/mago/docs/tools/linter/usage.md

 ---
-title: Usage
+title: Linter usage
 ---

 # Usage

 The `mago lint` command is the entry point for running the linter.

-## Linting Your Project
+## Linting your project

 To lint all the source files defined in your `mago.toml` configuration, simply run: